JoshuaBones/duelingnexus-deck-exporter/README.md

 ## Injected Scripts
-This extension requires some injected scripts to access local JavaScript variables (Editor, Engine, Deck) None of these scripts transmit data and are only run locally on your machine
+This extension requires some injected scripts to access local JavaScript variables (Editor, Engine, Deck)<br />
+None of these scripts transmit data and are only run locally on your machine

 ### Why injection is needed
 Any feature that makes changes to the deck require one or more of the variables listed above
-* Toggling Errata
+* Toggling Erratas
 * Replacing alt-arts
 * YDKe pasting